jamsan-n/nJSON/README.md

 # welcom-to-njson

-when I wrote program for some memory limited MCUs like mcs51, I found it's difficult to handle JSON object.
-All the cJSON library need dynamic allocate memory and generate whole JSON object tree in ram.
+When I wrote programs for some memory limited MCUs like mcs51, I found it's difficult to handle JSON object.
+Other cJSON library need dynamic allocate memory and generate whole JSON object tree in ram.
 But some MCU only have 512 Byte or even more less space.
-So I dedicate this project just for the purpose: I just want pick a element's value from a JSON string, no need parse the whole object.
-So just handle as string, it will be simple;
+So I dedicate this project just for one purpose: I want pick a element's value from a JSON string, no need parse the whole object.
+So handle as string, it will be simple and easy.

-There is no dynamic memory allocation and global variable, all we need restrict in stack space, so never need worry about memory leakage and thread safety.
+There is no dynamic memory allocation and global variable, all we need restrict in function stack space, so never need worry about memory leakage and thread safety.

-Generally we need no more then 20 bytes can work for this lib.
+Generally we need no more then 20 bytes can work well for this lib.

-# how to use
+# how-to-use

 import njson.h and njson.c to your project